The story of

 Second World War and the invasion of Poland.
 They fall

 into a coma.
-But what if you tell about a code machine on
+But what if you tell them about a crypto

-German U-boats, top secret missions to capture code
+secret British missions to capture code books, and

-books, and students that were picked out of college to
+students that were picked out of college to work on the

-work on the largest and utmost secret code breaking
+largest and utmost secret code breaking project in

-project in history?
-What skills would your students need
+history?
+What skills would your students need to crack

-to crack top secret German codes?
-You will have all eyes
+top secret German codes?
+You will have all eyes and ears

-events.
-Of course, once interested in those Polish top
+wartime events.
+Of course, once interested in brilliant

-ace codebreakers, it's a small leap to the invasions of
+Polish codebreakers, it's a small leap to the invasions

 Exciting Mathematics